Getting Started in the Industry

 Athletics

-Gymnastics/Martial Arts
+Gymnastics/Martial Arts - Special Skills

 List as many skills as possible including foreign languages, accents, musical instruments, unusual talents, etc. For infants and toddlers, list simple skills (i.e. blows kisses, waves, smiles or giggles on cue) and personal traits (i.e. playful, energetic, curious)